Skip Navigation

 Annotation: This report presents findings on the oral health status of children in third grade in Rhode Island.
 Contents include school sampling, data management and analysis, screening methods, screening participation, demographic characteristics of children, and oral health outcomes.
 Topics include tooth decay, dental sealants, impact of race and ethnicity, and socioeconomic status.
 The report also provides a comparison of the results to Healthy People 2020 objectives and to results from earlier surveys.
 Recommendations are included.

-Keywords: Access to health care, Barriers, Comparative analysis, Dental care, Dental caries, Dental sealants, Health status, Healthy People 2020, Oral health, Preventive health services, Rhode Island, School age children, Screening, State surveys, Statistical data
+Keywords: Access to health care, Barriers, Comparative analysis, Dental caries, Dental sealants, Health status, Healthy People 2020, Oral health, Oral health care, Preventive health services, Rhode Island, School age children, Screening, State surveys, Statistical data

 Blumenthal D, Malphrus E, McGinnis JM, eds; Institute of Medicine, Committee on Core Metrics for Better Health at Lower Cost.
 2015.
 Vital signs: Core metrics for health and health care progress.
 Washington, DC: National Academies Press, 380 pp.